 The calculation of CETL should only include capacity imports into PJM where the capacity has an explicit must offer requirement in the PJM Capacity Market.
 These could include pseudo tied units or resources with a grandfathered obligation.
-The external capacity that does not have a must offer requirement in the PJM Capacity Market is not obligated to serve PJM load under all conditions and therefore should not be assumed to be a source of capacity.
+The external capacity that does not have a must offer requirement in the PJM capacity market is not obligated to serve PJM load under all conditions and therefore should not be assumed to be a source of capacity.
 This capacity should not be included in PJM's power flow calculations used to deriver CETL values between PJM's LDAs.
 PJM has modified its CETL calculations to exclude such capacity.

 The establishment of a pseudo tie is one requirement for an external resource to be eligible to participate in the PJM Capacity Market.
 Pseudo tied external resources, regardless of their location, are treated as only meeting the reliability requirements of the rest of RTO and not the reliability requirements of any specific locational deliverability area (LDA).
 All imports offered in the auction from areas external to PJM are modeled as supply in the rest of RTO and not in any specific zonal or subzonal LDA.
-The fact that pseudo tied external resources cannot be identified as equivalent to resources internal to specific LDAs illustrates a fundamental issue with capacity imports.
-Capacity imports are not
+The fact that pseudo tied external

-Prior to the 2012/2013 Delivery Year, an LDA with a CETL less than 1.05 times CETO was modeled as a constrained LDA in RPM.
+99 Prior to the 2012/2013 Delivery Year, an LDA with a CETL less than 1.05 times CETO was modeled as a constrained LDA in RPM.
 No additional criteria were used in determining modeled LDAs.

-96 OATT Attachment DD § 5.10 (a) (ii).
+100 OATT Attachment DD § 5.10 (a) (ii).